 - To fully appreciate what is possible with a lens type camera, check out this video

 To make use of this new innovation, you're going to need an Android or Apple smartphone and one of the QX series camera lenses..

-- 1Download PlayMemories Mobile from the Google Play Store (Android) or from the iTunes app store (Apple).Instructions on downloading the app are included with the camera documentation.Advertisement
+- 1Instructions on downloading the app are included with the camera documentation.Download PlayMemories Mobile from the Google Play Store (Android) or from the iTunes app store (Apple).Advertisement

 - 2Once you have the app, you can connect the camera to your phone using Near Field Communication (by taping the two devices together) and then open the app to use your phone as the viewfinder and camera interface.Advertisement

 - 3The app is still in its early stages as this is still an experimental device, so the options are sparse.Advertisement

 - Make sure you have followed all the safety instructions from the packaging.
 It is also important to make sure that you have attached the wrist strap, especially if you will not be mounting the camera to your phone.